awsdocs/amazon-emr-management-guide/doc_source/emr-connect-ssh-prereqs.md

      Custom 0\.0\.0\.0/0
 **Warning**
- Before December 2020, the default EMR\-managed security group for the master instance in public subnets was created with a pre\-configured rule to allow inbound traffic on Port 22 from all sources\.
+Before December 2020, the ElasticMapReduce\-master security group had a pre\-configured rule to allow inbound traffic on Port 22 from all sources\.
 This rule was created to simplify initial SSH connections to the master node\.
-We strongly recommend that you remove this inbound rule and restrict traffic only from trusted sources\.
+We strongly recommend that you remove this inbound rule and restrict traffic to trusted sources\.

 1. Scroll to the bottom of the list of rules and choose **Add Rule**\.

 1. For **Type**, select **SSH**\.

-   This automatically enters **TCP** for **Protocol** and **22** for **Port Range**\.
+   Selecting SSH automatically enters **TCP** for **Protocol** and **22** for **Port Range**\.

-1. For source, select **My IP**\.

-   This automatically adds the IP address of your client computer as the source address\.
-Alternatively, you can add a range of **Custom** trusted client IP addresses and choose **Add rule** to create additional rules for other clients\.
-Many network environments dynamically allocate IP addresses, so you might need to periodically edit security group rules to update IP addresses for trusted clients\.
+1. For source, select **My IP** to automatically add your IP address as the source address\.
+You can also add a range of **Custom** trusted client IP addresses, or create additional rules for other clients\.
+Many network environments dynamically allocate IP addresses, so you might need to update your IP addresses for trusted clients in the future\.

 1. Choose **Save**\.

-1. Optionally, choose **ElasticMapReduce\-slave** from the list and repeat the steps above to allow SSH client access to core and task nodes from trusted clients\.
+1. Optionally, choose **ElasticMapReduce\-slave** from the list and repeat the steps above to allow SSH client access to core and task nodes\.